AnyFetch/developers.anyfetch.com/guides/hello-universe.md

 There is two tricks however:

-* creating a subcompany migrate the currently connected user to the new subcompany
+* creating a subcompany migrate the currently connected user to the new subcompany;
-* only admins can create subcompanies
+* only admins can create subcompanies.

 Therefore, before we create our subcompany, we'll need to create a new admin: